 Salim has been selected as a Super Lawyers Rising Star in Estate and Trust Litigation since 2018 and is a current board member of and chair for the Estate Planning, Probate & Trust Section of theMaricopa County Bar Association.
 He is also a graduate of the 2018-2019 Bar Leadership Institute, which is a selective program offered by the State Bar of Arizona designed to train the next generation of Bar members and community leaders to benefit the diverse communities in which they work, live and serve.

 When he’s not working, Salim is spending time with his family, staying active, reading, listening to/playing music, watching/talking about baseball, and quoting movie lines from memory (e.g., “Well, perhaps the laws of physics cease to exist on your stove!”)

 Salim was born in New York, raised in Phoenix, Arizona, and graduated from Arizona State University magna cum laude in 2007 with a bachelor’s degree in Justice Studies.

 Following undergraduate school, Salim attended the Sandra Day O’Connor College of Law at Arizona State University and graduated in 2011.
-As a student, Salim created the Law Journal for Social Justice, the first student-run and student-created law journal at Arizona State.
+As a law student, Salim co-created the Law Journal for Social Justice, which is the first student-run and created law journal at Arizona State University.

 He also held a judicial externship with Hon.
-Patricia Orozco (ret.) with the Arizona Court of Appeals, Division One and mediated legal disputes following intensive mediation training as part of the nationally recognized Lodestar Dispute Resolution Program.
+Patricia Orozco (ret.) with the Arizona Court of Appeals, Division One, and mediated legal disputes raised in the Maricopa County Superior Court system following intensive mediation training as part of the nationally recognized Lodestar Dispute Resolution Program.